etorres-revature/NODE.js-CLI_Team_Generator/README.md

 #### :globe_with_meridians: NODE.js :globe_with_meridians:

-**NODE.js** is an open-source, corss-platform JavaScript runtime environment that execute JavaScript code outside a web browser.
+**NODE.js** is an open-source, cross-platform JavaScript runtime environment that execute JavaScript code outside a web browser.
 NODE.js lets developers use JavaScript to write command line tools and for server-side scripting.
 NODE.js represents a "Javascript everywhere" paradigm, unifying web-application development around a single programming language, rather than different programming languages for server- and client-side scripts.

 *NODE.js* content borrowed from <a target="_blank" rel="noopener noreferrer">[this page](https://en.wikipedia.org/wiki/Node.js).